Wokarol/GameSystemsLocator/README.md

 To start using the package you first have to **create a config class**.
 This class has to implement ` ISystemConfiguration ` interface and cannot be static.

-This interface defines a single method, ` void Configure(GameSystems.ConfigurationBuilder builder) ` which should contain all the configuration and setup.
+This interface defines a single method, ` void Configure(GameSystems.ConfigurationBuilder builder) ` which uses the builder passed as an argument to configure the locator.

 Example of such class might look like so:
 ```cs